 Advantages of pure sine wave inverter

-pure sine wave inverter has low harmonic distortion and clean power like utility-supplied electricity.
+1.Output voltage in the form of pure sine wave inverter has low harmonic distortion and clean power like utility-supplied electricity.

 2.Pure sine wave output voltage can make inductive loads like microwave ovens and motors run faster, quitter and cooler.